Hemanth-Mydugolam/Hemanth-Mydugolam/README.md

 ## Hemanth Mydugolam
 Welcome to my GitHub repository 👋.
 I'm a Data enthusiast with over 7 years’ experience in solving business problems using data and analytics.
 Proficient in using statistics, machine learning techniques, programming & database methods for problem solving.
 Proven history of successfully working on solo and group projects.
 I am passionate about Machine Learning, with a strong focus on Reinforcement Learning, Image Classification, and Large Language Models.
 I enjoy exploring innovative solutions and leveraging cutting-edge AI techniques to solve complex problems.
 My contributions at the Neuroscience Department in UT Dallas as a Data Scientist led to me being honored with the **‘Student Employee of the Year Award’** for 2023-2024, reflecting the impact of my work in enhancing processes and achieving notable results.

-- 🔭 I’m currently working on building chatbots with integration of the gpt-3.5-turbo.
+- 🔭 I’m currently building RAG Q&A agents with integration of the GPT-4o.
-- 🌱 I’m enjoying the learning of Large Language Models implementations (Generative Pre-trained Transformer)
+- 🌱 Enjoying the time with building & implementing deeplearning techniques to solve complex problems in medical imaging.
 - 👯 I’m looking to collaborate on leveraging generative AI techniques within the healthcare, finance sectors and research.
 - 💬 Ask me about Data Anaytics, Visualization, ML, DS tools..
 - ⚡ Fun fact: I love exploring new places and camping under the stars! 🏕️✨